sarankrishna123/19CS301Module8/README.md

 ### Aim: Write a Python program to check whether the given mobile numbers are valid or not.
 A valid mobile number is a 10-digit number starting with 7, 8, or 9.

-### Algorithm:
-Sure!
-Here’s the **Aim** and **Algorithm** for the mobile number validation problem using regular expressions:

----

-### Aim:

-Write a Python program to check whether the given mobile numbers are valid or not.
-A valid mobile number is a 10-digit number starting with 7, 8, or 9.

 ---

 ### Algorithm: